Transitioning Sea Farms to Clean Battery Power

 • Sea farmer survey: Initial data will be collected through a survey of sea farmers to identify the greatest power needs of their operations.
 This information will inform later stages of the design and testing of our prototypes.

 • Testing data of prototypes: TBY will test each prototype prior to deployment to identify the most efficient configuration.
-Data will be collected to identify and address any performance issues before deploying to sea farms.
+Data will be collected to identify and address any performance issues before deploying them to sea farms.

 • Performance data of prototypes: Once deployed, our prototype configurations will be closely monitored and tested by sea farmers.
 Farmers will communicate feedback and results to TBY to be shared throughout the industry.

-d.
-Data Analysis and Presentation of Results: Final data will be analyzed by the PI and team and published in a findings report.
-All designs and research results will be published on TBY’s website, www.theboatyard.me, and will be widely available to aquaculture stakeholders.
-We will present findings through industry events, conference presentations, and Sea Grant workshops.
+Final data will be analyzed by the PI and team and published in a findings report.
+All designs and research results will be published on TBY’s website (www.theboatyard.me) and will be widely available to aquaculture stakeholders.
+We presented the findings through industry events, conference presentations, and Sea Grant workshops.

 Research results and discussion: